everydaycreative/browser-detect/README.md

 #### How is it different from conditionizr?####

 Conditionizr is great, but it does not provide a way to report if the browser detected is a mobile version, or whether it is installed on a phone, tablet, or some other device.
 The UA string sometimes report this, and it might be useful information.
+Another bigger difference is that this library has a bit more heft in terms of the minified file size.
+This is because there are a lot of regular expressions in it to detect all sorts of browsers, rendering engines and devices.

 #### How is it currently being used? ####